<< Vers l'annuaire

 Some recent works :

-Rousset F (2015) Regression, least squares, and the general version of inclusive fitness.
-Evolution 69: 2963-2970.
-The original verbal interpretation of inclusive fitness is extended to provide the two relationships required to determine the two coefficients -c and b.
-The validity of using regression concepts is confirmed.
+the extension of the original verbal interpretation of inclusive fitness to provide the two relationships required to determine the two coefficients –c and b: Regression, least squares, and the general version of inclusive fitness by Rousset F (2015) in Evolution 69: 2963-2970.
+This work confirms the validity of using regression concepts in general formulations of inclusive fitness.

 Leblois et al. (2014) Maximum likelihood inference of population size contractions from microsatellite data Mol.
 Biol.
 Evol.
 31 : 2805-2823 (and the Migraine software).